 Abstract: Researchers developed a model to give insight into the relationship between social class and parenting behaviors.
-Application of the model to a sample of 237 parents supports the hypothesis that parental perspective taking is an influential variable in the relationship between social class and childrearing behavior, and that parental value orientations are not causally related to childrearing behavior.
 The study revealed that parental perspective mediates between social class and childrearing behavior whilst also influencing parental value orientation.

 Social Class Influences on Black American Ideological Beliefs from 1980 to 2003 (Poster)

 Destin, Mesmin. and Griffin, Tiffany - Paper presented at the annual meeting of the ISPP 31st Annual Scientific Meeting.